 If you use a countertop terminal to process payments, old terminals can slow down payment collection.
 Older countertop terminals are unable to integrate with other technology, making it harder to track and manage your payments.
 Integrated payment technology not only speeds up the process but also simplifies it.

-With Fattmerchant’s integrated payment platform, Omni, you can start an invoice on a virtual terminal and complete it at a physical terminal.
+With Stax, you can start an invoice on a virtual terminal and complete it at a physical terminal.
 This lowers your interchange costs for transactions.
-And with mobile apps for both Android and iOS, you can track and manage payments no matter where you are.
+Furthermore, with mobile apps for both Android and iOS, you can track and manage payments no matter where you are.

 Collecting payments for health services can be an efficient process with best practices in mind.
 Clearly stating your collection policies and using integrated technology speeds up the process, while accepting multiple forms of payment provides convenience.
 With the right tools, collecting payment can be a straightforward part of your patient’s visit.

-At Fattmerchant, our Omni platform streamlines the entire payment experience.
+At Stax, our platform streamlines the entire payment experience.
 You can create, send, and track invoices, and manage customer information.
 Plus, our technology integrates with existing hardware and software.
 You’ll have everything you need to manage your payments, all with transparent pricing.